Pablo Rodríguez (footballer, born 1985)

-Club career
+Career

 A youth graduate of local Levante UD and Valencia CF, Valencia-born Rodríguez only played lower league or amateur football in his country, representing UD Puçol, CD La Oliva, UD Almería B, CD Toledo, CD Olímpic de Xàtiva, Mazarrón CF, CD La Muela – his first Segunda División B experience, with the 2010–11 season ending in relegation – UD Altea and Deportivo Rayo Cantabria.

 Abroad, Rodríguez started with Ethnikos Achna FC in the Cypriot First Division in 2008, moving to CS Mioveni in the Romanian Liga II the following year.
 After a brief spell in the Republic of Ireland, he returned to his homeland.

 In the 2013 January transfer window, Rodríguez signed with United Sikkim F.C. in India.
 He made his first appearance in the I-League on 2 February, in a 1–2 loss against Shillong Lajong FC.

 On 12 August 2013, Rodríguez joined Liga Nacional de Honduras side C.D.
 Marathón, his signing marking the seventh country he had played in.
 He made his debut on 8 September, scoring in a 1–2 home defeat to Deportes Savio.

 On 17 March 2014, Rodríguez signed a contract with Kaya F.C. in the Philippines.
 He netted four goals in his first four matches, including two in a 3–1 away victory over Loyola Meralco Sparks FC.

 Rodríguez moved teams and countries again in July 2014, signing for Brumunddal Fotball in Norway.
 He made his debut in the 2. divisjon against Valdres FK, scoring a hat-trick in a 4–0 home win.

 In January 2015, Rodríguez joined Maldivian Dhivehi Premier League club Maziya S&RC.
 He went on to score 14 goals for Indonesia's Madura United F.C. before signing for S.League side Hougang United FC, but struggled initially at his new team.